MicroFocus/leanft-selenium-java-sdk/README.md

 ### Regular Expression Support

-All the locators which accepts string as value of the element's property were extended to support regular expressions including the following Selenium native locators:
+All the locators which accept a string as a value of the element's property were extended to support regular expressions, including the following Selenium native locators:

 * By.id
 * By.className